 I have mixed feelings about this.
 First of all, there is really no resealing this sample.
 A brand that sells $37-$100 mud masks should darn well be able to make their samples resealable, especially when they contain at least two uses.There are other Fango Mud Masks out there that retail for less, for example the Harvey Prince Fango Mud Mask retails for $27 for 7 oz, where as this Bourghese version retails $37 for the same amount of product.
 Both suspiciously have very similar packaging!

-Final Thoughts: I will probably use 4/6 items.
+I will probably use 4/6 items.
 I’m unsure about the vitamins and the Model Co eye shadow.
 The value of the box worked out to $83.91 CAD which is great, but I’m having a hard time being excited for this box.
 I was expecting something more exciting when I saw the theme spoiler, Runway Ready.
 Maybe it’s just me, but this box seems a little lacking.
-I’m also still miffed over the currency being charged in US dollars.
-If the website was straight up about that I would be cool with it, but when there’s an option to select your currency saying $CAD, damn straight I want to know I’m getting charged in Canadian.
+I’m still miffed about being charged in USD.
+If Look Fantastic was straight up about that I would be ok with it, but when there’s an option to select your currency saying $CAD, It seems kind of sleazy to me.